-- The fair values of other long-term investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31st March - Service loans have been discounted using a rate with an equivalent margin over current base rate to that at the time the loan was agreed - no early repayment is recognised - where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount. - For equity and equity type investments, the fair value has been assumed as the Combined Authority's share of shareholders funds as at 31 March 2023, except for investments in Start Codon where the fund valuation has been used and Illumina investments where an estimate has been made of the value to be received under the agreements.
+- The fair values of other long-term investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31st March - Service loans have been discounted using a rate with an equivalent margin over current base rate to that at the time the loan was agreed - no early repayment is recognised - where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount. - For equity and equity type investments, the fair value has been assumed as the Combined Authority's share of shareholders funds as at 31 March 2024, except for investments in Start Codon where the fund valuation has been used and Illumina investments where an estimate has been made of the value to be received under the agreements.
+At time of publication of the draft accounts information wasn't available for investments held at a Fair Value of £3.4m.